-Property Default Range of selectable values and usage note How often Weekly Weekly.
-Not configurable.
-The Purge runs weekly per your specifications for Day and Time.
+Option Default Range of selectable values and usage note How often Weekly Not configurable.
+The purge runs weekly per your specifications for Day and Time.
 It is enabled by default.
-Day Saturday Days of week, Sunday through Saturday.
-Select a day for the purge that will have minimal impact to your user community.
+Day Saturday Select a day for the purge that will have minimal impact to your user community.
 Time 12 Midnight Hourly time, from 12 Midnight through 11 PM.
 Select a time that will have minimal impact on production.
-Maximum purge duration 12 hours 10 minutes, 1 hour though 10 hours, 12 hours, 14 hours, 16 hours, 18 hours, 20 hours, 22 hours, 24 hours, 36 hours, 48 hours, 3 days through 7 days, inclusive.
-Set the amount of time you want to allow for the Purge process to run.
-The process will not run beyond your specified duration even if it has not completed the purge.
+Maximum purge duration 12 hours Set the amount of time you want to allow for the purge process to run.
+If not already complete, the HDFS purge process will not add any new items to purge after your specified duration.
 Entities purged to that point remain purged.
-No other Cloudera Navigator operations can occur during the Purge process.
-Purge HDFS entities deleted more than 60 days Select 1 day through 10 days, 20 days through 100 days (in 10-day increments), 150 days, 365 days.
-These are the number of days after entity deletion that elapse until the purge process removes it.
-For example, a setting of 1 day purges entities deleted before yesterday but retains entities deleted yesterday.
+All non-HDFS purge processes will run without limit.
+If set to 0, the purge is disabled No other Cloudera Navigator operations, including through the console, can occur during the purge process.
+Purge HDFS entities deleted more than 60 days The number of days after an entity is deleted that elapse until the purge process removes its metadata.
+For example, a setting of 1 day purges entities deleted before two days ago but retains entities deleted yesterday.
 Purge SELECT operations Enabled Hive and Impala SELECT operations older than days specified in Only Purge SELECT operations older than will be purged.
-Purge operations older than 60 days Select 10 days through 100 days (10-day increments), 150 days, 365 days.
-Yarn, Sqoop, and Pig operations older than the specified date will be purged.
-If Purge SELECT Operations is enabled, Hive and Impala SELECT operations older than the specified date will also be purged.
+Purge operations older than 60 days Yarn, Sqoop, and Pig operations older than the specified date will be purged.
+Purge SELECT Operations is enabled, Hive and Impala SELECT operations older than the specified date will also be purged.